mrfoto/mrfoto.github.io/_posts/posts/2017-08-20-running-gear.md

 We've already established I'm an _On fanboy_ so of course I bought their [Running Shorts](https://www.on-running.com/en-us/products/hybrid-shorts-black-m).
 The idea of 2-part pants is great but unfortunately I **can not recommend** those.
 I first got them in the M size and I couldn't even get the inner part past my knees while the outer part was too loose.
 I exchanged them for a bigger L size and the inner part is still way too tight but the outer is even looser.
 I don't know what they sized it on but it's completely off.

+When it comes to running socks I've tried so many brands I've lost count.
+But the only one that I regularly use is [CEP](https://www.cepsports.com/).
+I don't like calf compression so I only own the below-the-ankle ones.
+But god are they amazing.
+I've never once had blisters in them no matter the weather or the newness of the shoe.

 ## Eatables 🍌

 I'll keep this one short.
 For the long runs/races I prefer [**Gu Energy**](https://guenergy.com/) gels.
 I've tried many brands and flavors but these are the only ones that not only deliver the energy I need but actually taste good.
 My favorites?
 Salted Caramel, Tri-Berry, and Maple Bacon 🥓️.